 Another interesting fact is that “loco” also means crazy in Chilean.
 And when you try this fantastic appetizer, you know that the name is totally reasonable.

 You may have heard of ‘pebre’ – a famous traditional Chilean salsa that is based on garlic, onion, coriander, chili pepper, lemon juice, salt, and olive oil.
 Basically, ‘piedra’ is ‘pedre’ combined with tomatoes and grounded in a stone mortar.

-To be more straightforward, ‘chancho en piedra’ is ‘pig in a stone’.
-And it’s usually used as an appetizer with bread and butter.
+In fact, ‘chancho en piedra’ is ‘pig in a stone’, but there is no pork here.
+For serving, it is usually used as an appetizer with bread and butter.
 However, many Chileans also use this salsa as a sauce for the main dishes.

-3. Machas A La Parmesana – Pink Clams With Parmesan Cheese
+3. Machas A La Parmesana – Clams With Parmesan Cheese